 Do I Pay Tax on my Winnings at an Online Casino?

-If you want to be sure, we recommend that you consult your accountant or a tax attorney to know more about how this method might apply to you within Canada.
+If you want to be sure, we recommend you consult your accountant or a tax attorney to know more about how this method might apply to you in Canada.

 What’s Considered Illegal Gambling in Canada?